0xNeit/moveflow/README.md

 # Moveflow Introduction
 ## In Brief
-MOVEFLOW is an cryto asset streaming protocol built on the public chain APTOS.
+MOVEFLOW is an crypto asset streaming protocol built on the public chain APTOS.

-MOVEFLOW is able to transfer assets on chain according to predefined rules .
-With one transaction, funds will flow from your wallet to the recipient real-time(by second), for each party to conduct timely financial transactions without intermediaries.
+MOVEFLOW is able to transfer assets on chain according to predefined rules.
+With one transaction, funds will flow from your wallet to the recipient real-time(by second), to conduct timely financial transactions without intermediaries.

 ## Background
 In 2016, Andreas M. Antonopoulos delivered this exceptional keynote on “Streaming Money” at the Special Edition of the [Bitcoin Wednesday Conference at the Eye Film Museum in Amsterdam on 19 October, 2016](https://www.youtube.com/watch?v=l235ydAx5oQ).